Group therapy: An overview

 It pushes clients forward

-For some, the idea of trauma group activities is incredibly daunting, and they might feel uncomfortable.
+For some, group activities are incredibly daunting, and they might feel uncomfortable.
 However, group therapy is sometimes a necessary choice.
-It can bring clients out of their comfort zone and help them encounter valuable insights that can change their lives during a group session.
+It can bring clients out of their comfort zone and help them encounter valuable insights that can change their lives during a group session, especially in activities that encourage them to become a group leader.
 Group therapy is often the next step for many clients in building support networks and reinstalling hope within their mental health journey.

 It improves social skills

 One of group therapy's most important aspects is promoting self-discovery.
-Clients can gain insights into their tendencies, anxieties, and emotions on a deeper level through engaging in activities.
+Through activities, clients can gain insights into their tendencies, anxieties, and emotions on a deeper level.
 They learn coping strategies and new skills and connect with others in a fun way, experiencing physical sensations that propel them forward in their healing journey.

 Conclusion